deeppavlov/seq2seq_scg/README.md

 wget https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.vec

-3)
-(TODO: create script with argparse output param)

-To create pickle files for pretrained embeddings run(they are just numpy arrays):

-cp my_de_emb data/fasttext/my_de_emb

-cp my_en_emb data/fasttext/my_en_emb

 <h2> Usage </h2>

+1) Specify train and model parameters in param_provider.py

-1) Run training
+2) Run training

+To train on CPU just execute notebook.py:

+python notebook.py

+To train on GPU:

-runner_cuda.sh gpu_id
+source runner_cuda.sh gpu_id

 for example:

- runner_cuda.sh 0
+source runner_cuda.sh 0

-to run on the gpu with id 0.
+to run on GPU with id 0.

-2)

-for now one can only evaluate model on eval(not on the test) run this commands:
+3) Evaluate model on test dataset

+First, specify the model you want to evaluate as a 'start_model' in param_provider.py Then run these two commands in order to evaluate BLEU score:

 python BLEU_scorer.py

-(тут короче в 42 строчке поменяй на файлик модели который тебе нужен. Потом добавлю скрипт с параметром)

 python bleu_wrapper.py